 Tecate is the best beer to use for micheladas.
 Tecate is the popular choice to be used as the main beer or base for micheladas in restaurants and bars in Mexico,

 When ordering a michelada in Mexico, you will find the bartender using a Tecate as the base for the drink.
 This is because Tecate has a crispy and light flavor that also brings a malty flavor, although very subtle to it, making it the perfect option for a starter for your michelada.

-The best Mexican beers to try
+The best Mexican beers to try in 2023